Canadian burlesque provocateur: she is the "Sexy Threat", Violette Coquette!

-Currently residing in Edmonton, Canada, Violette regularly produces several shows, including a monthly speakeasy burlesque show at Crash Hotel and Clue: A Burlesque Murder Mystery (co-produced by Beau Creep and LeTabby Lexington), Commedia Burlesco (co-produced by G.Venchy and Julian Faid), and The Violette Underground.
+Currently residing in Edmonton, Canada, Violette regularly produces several shows, including a monthly speakeasy burlesque show at Crash Hotel and Clue: A Burlesque Murder Mystery (co-produced by Beau Creep and LeTabby Lexington) and The Violette Underground.
 For a complete list of what's coming up check out her Upcoming Events page.

 Mentions in the Media